atomisthq/docs/docs/user-guide/rug/tests.md

 Rug provides a testing framework based on [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) concepts.
 This allows rapid, in-memory testing of Rug generators, reviewers and editors.

-The framework is based on the well-known [Gherkin BDD DSL](https://cucumber.io/docs/reference) and inspired by solutions built on it, such as [cucumber-js](https://github.com/cucumber/cucumber-js).
+The framework is based on the well known [Gherkin BDD DSL](https://cucumber.io/docs/reference) and inspired by solutions built on it, such as [cucumber-js](https://github.com/cucumber/cucumber-js).
 All logic is coded in TypeScript or JavaScript.
 If you are familiar with Cucumber (versions of which exist for many languages), you should find the Rug test framework particularly easy to learn; if not, it should still be intuitive.

 !!! note ""
     Rug is designed to support Test Driven Development using the BDD style, and we've seen the greatest productivity in its early use from those that create test scenarios and then follow the `red` -> `green` -> `refactor` approach.